 The equipment and its costs can vary greatly among medical alert systems.
-The most basic systems include a base unit and a help button that you either wear around your neck, as a bracelet or clip to your clothing.
-More sophisticated systems include GPS tracking devices and smartwatches.
-The costs of equipment can range from free for basic equipment to hundreds of dollars for more sophisticated units.
-Accessories like wall-mounted wall-buttons or lockboxes can also drive up the costs of equipment.
+The most basic at-home systems include a base unit and a help button that you either wear around your neck or as a bracelet.
+More sophisticated systems include activity monitoring and Bluetooth connectivity.

 Another factor that plays a part in the cost of a medical alert system is monitoring fees.
 Most units feature 24/7 professional monitoring.
-The rates can range from $25 for basic landline-based monitoring to $75 or more for GPS or cellular monitoring.
+The rates can range from $20 per month for at-home, landline-based monitoring to $45 per month or more for at-home cellular monitoring or on-the-go monitoring.

-Some medical alert systems require monitoring contracts and some do not.
-If you want the flexibility of canceling your service at any time, then choose a medical alert system that does not require a monitoring contract.
-If you prefer to save money on monitoring fees, then you might want to go with a company that offers a contract as the monthly monitoring rates are often lower with contracts.
+Most medical alert systems do not require monitoring contracts.
+If you want the flexibility of canceling your service at any time, you should have no trouble finding a provider that does not require a contract.
+Know that you will not necessarily save money by going with a provider that requires a contract.

 A trial period gives you time to try out the system risk-free.
 That way, you know whether or not the system will work for your needs.
 With a risk-free trial, you can return the system at no charge during the trial period.
 Most trial periods last anywhere from 14 to 30 days.

 Compare Medical Alert System Features